matousc89/python-http-technologies-courses/README.md

 * [Making HTTP requests](Making_HTTP_requests.ipynb) - how to get data from Internet with Requests library
 * [HTML and JSON processing](HTML_and_JSON_processing.ipynb) - basic operations with HTML and JSON
 * [Simple HTTP server](Simple_HTTP_server.ipynb) - how to run simple HTTP server
+* [Catching errors and unit tests](Unittests.ipynb) - how to catch errors and perform unit tests

 ## Lessons